Cor-Ina/CorinaMurg/README.md

 **What am I building?**
 <br>I am currently working on a meal planner app using JavaScript and the OpenAI API. 🎉
-<br>Don't forget to checkout [Twain & Company](https://twain-and-company.netlify.app/), a bookstore website in React, and [Neat Notes](https://neatnotes.netlify.app/), my favorite note-taking application for desktop. 😉
+<br>I have recently completed [Twain & Company](https://twain-and-company.netlify.app/), a bookstore website in React, and [Neat Notes](https://neatnotes.netlify.app/), my favorite note-taking application for desktop. 😉

 If you like games, or are curious about how to use JavaScript and ES6 classes and Constructors to build a 2D platform game, have a look at [Lava Leap](https://lava-leap.netlify.app/) for a fun time.